 Are there any schemes/offers to help with covering the cost of my pets’ vaccinations?

 Our Pet Health For Life Plan offers the best value way to vaccinate your pet to ensure they have the preventative health protection they need over the course of their lifetime.
 Being a member allows you the opportunity to spread the cost over 12 months whilst also receiving discounts on other services at Leadon Vale Veterinary Centre.

-For more information on how we can help you stay on top of your vaccinations' programme for your pet, please contact us.
+For more information on how we can help you stay on top of your pet vaccinations programme , please contact us.